Rhodium Nights: Production

 In "Rhodium Nights", one part of Pino’s Detective Amaro's personal life — a shaky marriage to Laura Benanti's Maria — will be touched on.
-"There’s a scene that may or may not illuminate where their future is headed," Pino hinted to TV Line.
+"There’s a scene that may or may not illuminate where their future is headed," Pino hinted to TVLine.
 He also noted about the cliffhanger, "It doesn’t end well [for certain characters], let’s put it that way.
-In fact it’s such a cliffhanger, if I say anything more, I’m going to give it up!"
+In fact, it’s such a cliffhanger, if I say anything more, I’m going to give it up!"
 Kelli Giddish said of the episode, "It’s a great cliffhanger, one that really mirrors a lot of stuff that’s been going on in front-page news."
 Ice-T added, "A lot of people end up in harm’s way."
 And having been down this annual road before with SVU, he reminds, "You don’t want to go into the finale bleeding or shot, because that is not good.
 It’s hard for [contract] negotiations, too!"

 In an interview with Yahoo TV, show runner/executive producer Warren Leight noted, "This episode is a real potboiler that involves a lot of politics, and in politics, you never know who to trust."
 With a smirk, Leight continued, "I know viewers hear this about shows a lot, but I'm very serious when I say, do not turn off the last five minutes of this episode."
 Bringing on Cassidy falls right into Leight's vision for the show throughout the 13th season, "A lot of what I was trying to do this year was pick up the interesting threads that have been left over the years.
 We brought Olivia's brother back in "Child's Welfare" and Fin's son showed up in "Learning Curve"."
 With the recent renewal of the show, Leight says there will be adjustments for next season, although he's not sure what those are as yet.
 He did mention that at some point during the show's 14th season the show will hit episode number 300, certainly a major milestone.
 "I think we really have to do something for that," he offers.
 "I'm not sure what it is, but I'd like to figure out something special to do."